A History of LGBTQIA+ and Pride Month Marketing

 At the time, New York state law revoked bars’ liquor licenses if they were caught selling alcohol to LGBTQIA+ individuals, and police would do routine checks on Christopher Street and in other LGBTQIA+ hubs around the city to ensure this wasn’t happening.

-When a Black, butch lesbian woman named Stormé DeLarverie — a key figure in the liberation movement — was assaulted and cuffed by an officer, she fought back, and asked bystanders why they weren’t doing anything to help.
+When a Black, butch lesbian woman named Stormé DeLarverie—a key figure in the liberation movemen —was assaulted and cuffed by an officer, she fought back, and asked bystanders why they weren’t doing anything to help.

-Stonewall is documented as the first major LGBTQ+ uprising, but it was really just a breaking point.
-Unfair, violent policing, economic exploitation and discrimination came to a head here.
+Stonewall is documented as the first major LGBTQ+ uprising, but it was just a breaking point.
+Unfair, violent policing, economic exploitation, and discrimination came to a head here.

 It’s also extremely important to remember that those who rioted at Stonewall were mostly Black and Latinx LGBTQIA+ people.
-For the sake of intersectionality and for discussions about race, sexuality, marketing campaigns and beyond.
+For the sake of intersectionality and discussions about race, sexuality, marketing campaigns, and beyond.

 Christopher Street Liberation Day